isomerpages/moe-whitesandspri/_departments/Physical Education/Physical Education.md

 Students will learn about communal living and doing team-bonding activities together.
 They undertake a route  with checkpoints using pictorial charts and other aids.
 They would apply key principles and considerations of healthy eating and hygiene when preparing for a meal for a day trip.

-Students would have their 3 Days 2 Nights adventure camp where they build resilience and character through mental and physical challenges such as attempting the high elements, caving, bouldering, rock-climbing.

 ##### **Primary 5**
 Students would have their 3 Days 2 Nights adventure camp where they learn and apply key principles & consideration of packing for a residential camp, describe procedures for treating minor injuries during outdoor activities.They would learn to build resilience and character through mental and physical challenges such as attempting the high elements, caving, bouldering, rock-climbing.